Enlisting synthetic fungal-bacterial consortia to produce multi-cellular mycelium-based ELMs with computational capability

 Synthetic Biology Engineering

 To this end, synthetic biology engineering will be implemented to use the bacterial strain as a chassis for sensor-containing genetic circuits.
-This will render advanced functionalities to the ELM throughout its life cycle, either through direct activity or by influencing the growth and morphology of the fungal partner.
+This approach renders advanced functionalities to the ELM throughout its life cycle, either through direct activity or by influencing growth and morphology of the fungal partner.

 Activity Verification

-ELM activity is verified with probes that reveal bio-electric signaling in the materials, providing additional dimensions of control, monitoring, functionality, and exploitation as actively computing devices.
+ELM activity is verified with probes that reveal bio-electric signaling in the materials.
+This provides additional dimensions of control, monitoring, functionality, and exploitation as actively computing devices.

 Degradation Mechanism